adil-hussain-84/android-library-publishing-experiments/library2/README.md

 you'll notice that this library offers both `publishDebug...` and `publishRelease...` Gradle tasks.

-One problem to be aware of when defining a library as in this module (i.e. with multiple publication variants) is that the library is published without the javadoc.
+One problem to be aware of when defining a library as in this module (i.e. with multiple publication variants) is that the `publishDebug...` or `publishRelease...` Gradle tasks publish the library without its supporting javadoc files.
 This seems to me to be a bug.